mattvenn/piffin/reaction_timer/lesson-4.md

 # Homework

-* Read this webpage on the  [one button audio book](http://blogs.fsfe.org/clemens/2012/10/30/the-one-button-audiobook-player/),
+* Read this webpage on the one button audio book: [http://bit.ly/1-bab](http://bit.ly/1-bab),
 * Come up with an idea for a project that involves an LED and a button.
 Draw a picture of the circuit and describe how the software will work.

 # Outcome